-The amendment to PFRS 1 is effective for annual periods beginning on or after January 1, 2013.
-Current PFRS requires entities to measure government loans with below-market interest rates at fair value, with the benefit accounted for as a government grant.
+Amendment to PFRS 1, Government Loans Current PFRS requires entities to measure government loans with below-market interest rates at fair value, with the benefit accounted for as a government grant.
 Amendment to PFRS 1 requires a first-time adopter to apply this requirement prospectively to government loans existing at the date of transition to PFRS.
-A first-time adopter may choose to apply these requirements retrospectively to any government loan, if the information needed had been obtained at the time of initially accounting for the loan. - Amendment to PFRS 7, Financial Instruments: Disclosures Offsetting Financial Assets and Financial Liabilities
+A first-time adopter may choose to apply these requirements retrospectively to any government loan, if the information needed had been obtained at the time of initially accounting for the loan.